KaikaiZhao/Machine_Learning_Notes/useful_links.md

-# This repository is made up of some useful links.
+# This repository consists of some useful links.

 1. This is an online latex equation editor.
 It is very userfriendly and helpful.
   <http://latex.codecogs.com/eqneditor/editor.php>